smagt/smagt.github.io/readable paper writing.md

 A bit of a monstrosity, with many needless words: 'modern', 'powerful', 'intuitive'... a lot of simplification is possible.
 What about this simplification:
 - after: _Probabilistic graphical models can reveal hidden structures present in data._

+Though I still don't like the word 'present' here.

 Third example:
 - before: _Advanced data analysis and visualization methodologies have played an important role in making surface electromyography both a valuable diagnostic methodology of neuromuscular disorders and a robust brain-machine interface, usable as a simple interface for prosthesis control, arm movement analysis, stiffness control, gait analysis, etc._